INSTRUCTIONS TO GCSE AND A LEVEL CANDIDATES 2023

 If you have a problem or are ill or think that you might be late for an examination, telephone the School immediately.
 Telephone 0118 901 5600.

 When entering the examination room make sure you have all the necessary equipment you need including, when necessary, a calculator.
 Water bottles (no label) are allowed to be taken into the exam.
-Smart Watches should be left at home due to insufficient secure storage facilities.
+Watches are also not allowed in the exam room.
 There are regulations regarding the use of calculators, about which your teachers will tell you.
 You MUST abide by these rules.
 All equipment must be taken into the examination room in a clear plastic container.
 You will not be permitted to borrow anything from another candidate once you are inside the examination room.
 When you are released at the end of the examination do not take any stationery, even scrap paper, with you.

 Remember that in cases of cheating, the examination boards reserve the right to annul all of a candidate’s papers.
-NOTE you must not, under any circumstances, have a mobile telephone, iPod, MP3 player or any other means of electronic communication in your possession in the examination room.
+NOTE you must not, under any circumstances, have a mobile telephone, iPod, MP3 player, watch or any other means of electronic communication in your possession in the examination room.

 All school rules apply as normal.
 In particular please be aware that the Reading School Uniform Policy will be rigorously applied during the examination period.
 Any candidate not conforming to these rules will not be permitted to enter the examination room and will be sent to the Headmaster.